compasscreative/Query/README.md

 ## Select Query Builder

 Select sits on top of Table, and therefore requires models to work.
 Select will not be the answer to all your `SELECT` statements.
-It simply provides some automation to more basic, and more common queries.
+It simply provides some automation to more basic (and typically more common) queries.

 ### Notable limitations